yeungeek/monkey-android/README.md

 # Monkey for GitHub, Android Version
-Is a GitHub third party client, show the rank of users and repositories,trending.
+A GitHub third party client, show the rank of users and repositories,trending.
 Base on Material Design,use MVP pattern iOS version:[Monkey](https://github.com/coderyi/Monkey)